 - Exhibiting nervous or fearful behavior about attending school or riding the bus

-What are the signs that my child may be a bully?
+What are some signs that my child may be displaying bullying behavior?

 - Frequent name calling

 - A constant need to get his or her own way